WHO HAVE YOU FOUND?

 One of the two disciples of John who left Him to follow and cleave to the Lord Jesus Christ was Andrew, Simon Peter’s brother (John 1:40).

-Not only did Andrew share his personal conviction and experience of the Messiah with his brother, he actually brought him to Jesus for a personal encounter and experience with the Messiah.
+Not only did Andrew share his personal conviction and experience of the Messiah with his brother, but he brought him to the Messiah so that he may have a personal encounter and experience with the Messiah.

 41 He first found his own brother Simon, and said to him, “We have found the Messiah” (which is translated, the Christ).